deco3500-2019/Blueberry/README.md

 git clone https://github.com/deco3500-2019/Blueberry.git

-The installation detail can follow the section ‘how to install’ in this link:
+The installation detail can be found in the section ‘how to install’ in this link:

 https://github.com/deco3500-2019/Blueberry/wiki/HF-prototype-explaination